Courses

 ENTS 622: Introduction to Digital Communication Systems (3)

-Principles of analog and digital communication systems design.
-This includes analysis of the performance and relative merits of different modulation schemes such as PSK, QAM, and GMSK, spectral analysis, signal processing techniques, filtering, frequency selective fading channels and coherence bandwidth, time varying channels and Doppler spread, and optimum receivers.
-Also provides hands-on labs where students learn to work with the Ettus B210 software-defined radio, using GnuRadio; for example, students will generate digital signals, and perform pulse-shaping, synchronization, and equalization for different digital modulation schemes.
+Principles of digital communication systems design.
+This includes analysis of the performance and relative merits of different modulation such as PSK, QAM, and GMSK, spectral analysis, sampling, signal processing techniques, filtering, AWGN channels, frequency selective fading channels and coherence bandwidth, time varying channels and Doppler spread, equalization, synchronization.
+Describes communications technologies such as spread spectrum, OFDM, and MIMO.
+Also provides programming labs where students learn to use Python in CoLab.

 ENTS 625: Management and Organizational Behavior in the Telecommunications Industry (3)